telerik/maui-docs/controls/accordion/animation.md

 # .NET MAUI Accordion Animation

-Telerik .NET MAUI accordion provides an option to set the animation when expanding/collapsing an accordion item.
+Telerik .NET MAUI Accordion provides an option to set the animation when expanding/collapsing an accordion item.

 ## Animation while expanding/collapsing